 Learn more about the latest work from APLU INCLUDES:

-Broadening participation within STEM faculty is has been demonstrated in recent research as key to broadening student participation in STEM fields and cultivating a STEM workforce able to tackle 21st century problems.
+Broadening participation within STEM faculty has been demonstrated in recent research as key to broadening student participation in STEM fields and cultivating a STEM workforce able to tackle 21st century problems.
 Research has also indicated that diverse teams in STEM are more innovative, more productive, and better able to solve complex problems than heterogeneous groups.

 APLU’s more than 230 members are particularly poised to achieve movement on this complex issue as they award a high number of STEM undergraduate and graduate STEM degrees and employ a significant number of STEM faculty.
 According to the National Science Board’s 2016 Science and Engineering Indicators, public research universities award 48 percent of all science and engineering undergraduate degrees, 40 percent of master’s degrees, and 65 percent of doctoral degrees.

-APLU INCLDUES is one of NSF’s inaugural INCLUDES Launch Pilot grantees.
+APLU INCLUDES is one of NSF’s inaugural INCLUDES Design Development Launch Pilot grantees.
 The INCLUDES program aims to create alliances and partnerships to broaden participation in the STEM workforce by improving access to STEM education and career pathways at a significant national scale.
 It is a special new effort for NSF, listed as one of its 10 Big Ideas for Future Investments in 2016 when the first awards were made.